nielsrhansen/msgl/README.md

 ### 4. Estimate error using cross validation

 Use 'msgl.cv' to estimate the error for each lambda value and for finding an optimal lambda.
-The following command will run a 10 fold cross validation for each lambda value in the lambda sequence using 5 parallel units.
+The following command will run a 10 fold cross validation for each lambda value in the lambda sequence using 5 parallel units (using the 'foreach' and 'doParallel' packages).

 ```R
 cl <- makeCluster(5)